DamarlaChandu/sql-injection-detection-prevention/README.md

 # SQL Injection Detection & Prevention System

 ## 📌 Overview
 This project demonstrates SQL Injection vulnerabilities in web applications and implements secure coding techniques to prevent such attacks.
-It highlights how insecure input handling can lead to authentication bypass and how to fix it using best practices.
+It shows how attackers can bypass authentication and how to fix it using secure practices.

 ---

 ## 🚀 Features
-- Demonstrates SQL Injection attack scenarios
+- SQL Injection attack demonstration
 - Authentication bypass simulation
 - Error-based SQL Injection analysis
-- Secure login implementation using prepared statements
+- Secure login using prepared statements
-- Input validation to prevent malicious queries
+- Input validation and sanitization

 ---